Garden Loofah Soaphttps://www.brambleberry.com/in-the-studio/projects/melt-and-pour/garden-loofah-soap/PS000073.html

 |Chop 32 ounces of Clear Melt and Pour Soap Base and 16 ounces of White Melt and Pour Soap Base into small uniform pieces.
 Place all of the white soap into a heat-safe container.
 Split the Clear Melt and Pour Soap Base into 2 heat-safe containers – each should contain 16 ounces.|

 In separate containers, disperse 1 teaspoon of spinach powder into 1 tablespoon of 99% isopropyl alcohol and 2 teaspoons of tomato powder into 2 tablespoons of 99% isopropyl alcohol.
 Mix together.
 Dispersing the colorants helps prevent clumps.

 Melt each container of melt and pour soap using 30 second bursts, stirring in between each one.
-Once they are all completely melted, add 0.3 ounces of Avocado Fragrance Oil to each container and mix in thoroughly.
+Once they are all completely melted, add 0.3 ounces of Grass Stain Fragrance Oil to each container and mix in thoroughly.

 To the melted white soap, add 1.5 teaspoons of dispersed spinach powder.
 Then, add 1.5 teaspoons of dispersed spinach powder to one of the containers of melted clear soap.
 Finally, add all of the dispersed tomato powder to the last container of melted clear soap.
 Thoroughly mix in all of the additives.

 Pour each color of soap into 4 cavities of the mold.
 Each cavity will be filled to the very top.
 After each pour, spritz the soap with 99% isopropyl alcohol to help get rid of bubbles.

 TIP: The tomato powder tends to fall to the bottom if the soap is too hot and thin.
 To prevent this, pour the soap once it has cooled to about 120-125° F.